HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 # Configure Networking

-This section explains what must be configured from a networking perspective to get HCL Digital Experience Compose 9.5 running in your Kubernetes or OpenShift cluster, and to provide accessibility to your deployment from outside the Cluster.
+This section explains what must be configured from a networking perspective to get HCL Digital Experience (DX) Compose 9.5 running in your Kubernetes or OpenShift cluster, and to provide accessibility to your deployment from outside the Cluster.

 ## Full Kubernetes or OpenShift deployment